Hristo-Cholakov/build-tools-for-vmware-aria/mkdocs/usage/products/vra7x.md

 xaas-resource-type:
 xaas-resource-mapping:
 workflow-subscription:
-global-property-group:
-global-property-definition:
-...%
+...
 ```
+!!! note
+    vRA Project supports only content types outlined into Content Descriptor.

-To capture the state of your vRA environment simply fill in the names of the content objects you would like to capture and look at the Pull section of this document.
+To capture the state of your vRA environment simply fill in the names of the content objects and follow the [Pull](#pull) section.

 ## Building
 You can build any vRA project from sources using Maven: